Humany/humany-docs/SEO/tutorial-upgrade.md

 ## SEO Light
 No changes on your site are required.
 See [tutorial-seo-light.md](tutorial-seo-light.md)
+**Note** that the link to your site from the top of the widget page is missing in SEO v2, but will be re-implemented in v2.1.

 ## Full SEO
 See how to implement from scratch: [tutorial-seo-full.md](tutorial-seo-full.md)